BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/19_2_Paying_a_Invoice.md

 > :information_source: **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

-In this chapter you will learn how to pay an invoice using `lightning-cli pay ` command.
+In this chapter you will learn how to pay an invoice using `lightning-cli pay` command.
+It assumes that you've already looked over the invoice, per [§19.1](19_1_Generate_a_Payment_Request.md) and determined it was valid.

 ## Checking your Balance